bsmit104/DoctorTime/README.md

 Procedural sound featured in collision death sounds as well as varying level music
 Procedural Graphics include ________
 Advanced Assets can be seen in animations such as running

+## take note ##
+- full screen on ios is not supported
+- if u are using a touch device and u find that the player runs off in one direction, that is because rather than picking your finger up of the button, u slid it off.
+Simply just retap the button and he will stop.